luma-retail/luma-product-fields/SECURITY.md

 # Security Policy

-If you discover a security issue with Luma Product Fields, please report it privately to: terje@luma-world.no
+If you discover a security issue with Luma Product Fields, please report it privately to: terje@luma-retail.com

 Do not create a public GitHub issue for security problems.
 We will respond as quickly as possible.